Our weekend camping trip at Turquoise Lake in Colorado. Read all about Camping Turquoise Lake and the food that went along.

 Thursday, June 25: We’ve been looking forward to and planning for our first camping trip for weeks.
-Our plans were to head to Turquoise Lake early Friday morning.
+Our plans were to head to Turquoise Lake early Friday morning with the car packed with camping food so we could eat well.
 Picturesque Turquoise Lake is about 2 1/2 hours west of Denver, near Leadville.
 An every summer destination for us.

 We love the trails for hiking, and the area is unique to add a couple of birds to our year list.
 Most years we find a Fox Sparrow in a marshy area on the North side of the lake and regular campground flyovers of Red Crossbills are always a treat.
 This photo is taken from the May Queen Campground, a great spot for bird watching ta Turquoise Lake.
 A carefully planned menu, a couple of hours of pre-cooking camping food for travel and lots of packing found us stranded in Denver.
 The state is a quagmire.
 Rain….rain….rain.
 We’ve decided it too risky to pack up the dogs and tent camp in this weather.
 We even had visions of sliding down the mountain in a huge mudslide.
 All dressed up and no where to go.
 RAINED OUT.
 I even have a new camera ready to photograph the beautiful scenery and the culinary events of the trip to share on my blog.
 So guess what!
 I’m going to pretend we’re camping and report in anyway.
 I might be rained out, but I’m not blogged out.

 Enjoy photos from past trips and our camping food plans.

 Friday: June 26: We’ve been pouting all day, feeling sorry for ourselves because we’re not frolicking in our beautiful majestic Rocky Mountains.
 By now we would have had the tent up, a long hike under our belts and settling into our camp chairs looking at the view over the lake with Mt.
 Massive as a back drop. (pictured above)